 An oil filter is usually a black cylinder-shaped component found on all vehicles and is designed to remove contaminants from engine oil and transmission oil.

-Back in the day, some bikes had oil filters inside their engines.
-It is usually always located on the bottom part of the engine and, in most cases, on the front end, and the best way to access it is from the front of a car.
+Some bikes used to have oil filters inside their engines.
+Today, the oil filter is usually located on the bottom part of the engine and, in most cases, on the front end, and the best way to access it is from the front of a car.

 Usually, an oil filter should be replaced with every oil change.
 It may come together with the kits, or you would have to make an additional purchase.
-Either way, always use oil filters that the car manufacturer recommends, as it ensures the best filtration and safety.
+Either way, always use oil filters that the car manufacturer recommends, as they ensure the best filtration and safety.

 Why Does an Oil Filter Get Stuck?